ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 options, including the ability to pull information on which hosts should be monitored from a variety of discovery tools.

+### Prometheus TLS
+The Prometheus servers now have the capability to use TLS to contact collector programs such as this.
+If you set the `httpsCertFile` and `httpsKeyFile` configuration parameters, the https protocol is enabled for the collector instead of using an unprotected http connection.
+This is the most basic TLS capability; additional function could be added in future, for example to validate the Prometheus system's credentials.

+Note that in TLS terms, the Prometheus engine is considered a **client** as it is the component that initiates the http(s) connection, while this collector is a **server**.

 ## Metrics
 Once the monitor program has been started, and Prometheus refreshed to connect to it, you will see metrics being available in the prometheus